DanielStoi/DanielStoi/README.md

-### Hi there 👋 - I'm Daniel
+### Hi there 👋 - I'm Daniel, A computer science student

-A computer science student with an addition interest in mathematics.
+ I've made an effort to keep all my [repositories](https://github.com/DanielStoi?tab=repositories) in a presentable form with detailed README's containing screenshots of the different functionalities.
+I generally do not show off my school projects as it often requires explicit permission.
+I also tend not to show off my smaller projects or experiments, although some of my earlier projects are in my [short projects repository](https://github.com/DanielStoi/short-projects).

 ### Programming Languages
 - Python - my main/preferred language as seen from my profile